Types of Paralysis

 What Puts Riders at Greater Risk

 According to the National Highway Traffic Safety Administration (NHTSA), motorcyclists are more than 20 times more likely to die in a motor vehicle crash than passenger vehicle occupants.
-There are factors that make some riders more likely to suffer severe injury or death, such as:
+There are factors that make some riders more likely to suffer severe injury or death, such as:- High speeds: The faster you ride down the street, the harder the impact.
+In turn, there is a higher chance of severe injuries.

 - No protective gear: Helmets, padded jackets, and other gear make a big difference in preventing serious injuries.